bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 * The **Android (Ubuntu 16.04)** stack is a **rolling release stack**, rebuilt automatically from a base Ubuntu image.
 * The **Android LTS (Long Term Support) (Ubuntu 14.04)** image is a “frozen” version of a previous rolling release image, and is not updated at all (except with Bitrise CLI related updates and with critical fixes).

-## Xamarin stacks
+## Hybrid (Visual Studio for Mac) stacks

 {% include message_box.html type="note" title="Deprecated Xamarin Studio Stacks" content=" Please note that Xamarin Studio stacks have been deprecated and replaced with the new Visual Studio for Mac stack.
 Make sure you switch to the Visual Studio for Mac one if you've been using the Xamarin Studio one before! "%}

-The Xamarin Stacks are built on top of the latest Stable Xcode stack, so the preinstalled things of the base Xcode stack are not updated and are the same as in the base Xcode stack.
-The Xamarin specific bits are applied on top of the base Xcode image **every week** when generating the Xamarin stacks ([using this Ansible playbook](https://github.com/bitrise-io/osx-box-bootstrap/blob/master/xamarin-playbook.yml)).
+The Visual Studio for Mac stacks are built on top of the latest Stable Xcode stack, so the preinstalled building tools of the base Xcode stack are not updated and are the same as in the base Xcode stack.
+The Xamarin specific bits are applied on top of the base Xcode image **every week** when generating the Visual Studio for Mac stacks ([using this Ansible playbook](https://github.com/bitrise-io/osx-box-bootstrap/blob/master/xamarin-playbook.yml)).

 The [dependency manager cache updates](infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates) are applied on these stacks too.

-In addition to the dependency manager cache updates, Xamarin Stacks are upgraded to the latest Visual Studio for Mac versions on **every weekend**, except for the Long Term Support stacks.
+Visual Studio for Mac stacks are upgraded to the latest Visual Studio for Mac versions on **every weekend**.

-This means that the Xamarin stacks are **hybrid** stacks, built on a Stable base Xcode stack, but applying certain Xamarin specific bits and updates every week.
+This means that the Visual Studio for Mac stacks are **hybrid** stacks, (link)built on a Stable base Xcode stack, but applying certain Visual Studio for Mac and Xamarin specific bits and updates every week.

-The **Xamarin Stable LTS (Long Term Support)** stack, similar to the Android LTS stack, is a “frozen” version of a previous Xamarin Stable stack version, and is **not updated** at all (except with Bitrise CLI related updates and with critical fixes).

 ## Deprecating and removing stacks

-### Xcode
+### Xcode Stacks

 We keep the latest patch version of every minor Xcode version as long as that Xcode version is the latest major version.